kyma-project/telemetry-manager/docs/contributor/governance.md

 // The rest of the file will not be linted by errcheck.
 ```

-#### Linting exclusions
+#### Suppress linting warnings for whole files
-To prevent some files from being linted, there is a `.issues.exclude-rules` section in the `.golangci.yaml` configuration file.
+To prevent some files from being linted, use the section `.issues.exclude-rules` in the `.golangci.yaml` configuration file.

 The code duplication linting scenario is problematic for being disabled an a per line basis.
 The following example suppresses the `dupl` linter for the set of three files in the _apis/telemetry/v1alpha1_ module: